 It is important to note that the GDPR applies to people within the EU, but not necessarily to EU citizens.
 A Danish person in South Africa is not covered by the GDPR, whereas a South African in Denmark would be.
 It is the location of the person that is important, not their nationality or citizenship.

 It is clear that the GDPR applies to many small businesses across the world.
 But what do small business owners actually need to do in order to ensure that their business is compliant?

 The first thing that any small business owner should do is check out the details of the GDPR.
 They need to have an awareness of what constitutes compliance, in order to consider whether the processes and procedures of the business are such that they meet with GDPR requirements.

 In order to comply with the GDPR, any organisation, including small businesses, needs to know what data is being held, where it is being held, why it is being held, and who is responsible for managing it.

 They also need to check if appropriate consent has been obtained and whether the data should can still be legally processed or whether it should be deleted as the consent has expired.
 This last point can be especially important for small businesses as holding less data means it can be a lot easier to manage and there is less likelihood of issues occurring.
 Not only does it make sense to delete data when the purpose for using it no longer exists, it is also a stipulation of the GDPR to do so.

 Check processes and procedures

-We have already mentioned that businesses need to know what data is being held, where and how; as well as who is responsible for managing the data.
-This is why any small business needs to have processes and procedures in place to enable compliance with these requirements.
-They also need to fully document these processes and procedures so that they can prove their compliance.
+We have already mentioned that businesses need to know what data is being held, where, and how, as well as who is responsible for managing it.
+This is why any business, big or small, needs to have processes and procedures in place to enable compliance with these requirements.
+They also need to fully document these processes and procedures so that they can prove they are acting in compliance.